sabrodigan/bookings/readme.md

 This app is very much a WIP and I will be improving over the next period.
 Leadaing to the boxes-app which I hope to launch via social media

+Now adding more content to README.MD to see if git pull works.